aka-baka/deck-mining/docs/deck-mining/setupBasics.md

 Unzip and keep it in a folder you remember.
 We'll need this path later.

 ### Agent
 Download Agent [here](https://github.com/0xDC00/agent).
 Get both the Windows and Linux versions.
-Unzip them and keep them in a folder you remember, you'll need the paths later.
+Unzip them and keep them in a folder you remember, we'll need the paths later.
 I personally don't use their OCR server, but other OCR tools below.

 ### OCR